sree-r-one/SWE5006/documentation/Proposals.md

 # Dashboard Application

 A tool to visualise the different types of data and auto generate reports for a company XYZ
+- we can have a chatbot to ask questions about a topic
+- If really keen, we can even deploy an AI model to respond based on the dataset that we have prepared
+- We can also add a mobile application as a frontend

 # ROS Control Interface